-The Museum of African American History's Abiel Smith School and African Meeting House are open to the public year round, six days a week, Monday-Saturday: 10:00 a.m. to 4:00 p.m.
-National Park Rangers are available there throughout the day for historic talks.
+The Museum of African American History's Abiel Smith School and African Meeting House are open to the public year round with timed ticket entry.
+Please visit their website for specific hours and to reserve tickets in advance.

 To contact the museum for group reservations, please call (617) 725-0022.
 The Museum is located at 46 Joy Street, Boston.

 Please note that rates and admissions are subject to change.
 For admission rates, please visit the Museum's webpage.

 Please visit the Museum of African American History website for any other information.